Have you ever wished that some aspect of your life would just change, overnight?

 Pick something on your list of ideas – something that really would change your life for the better.
 Maybe you’ve been telling yourself “I can’t” for years … it’s time to change that to “I can”.

 Let’s say your finances are in disarray.
 You’re in debt, you struggle to control your spending, and you don’t know where to begin.
 Look for things you can change, things that are within your control:

 - You can’t change the amount of tax you pay, but you can move to a smaller apartment and pay less rent.

 - You can’t rely on getting a promotion at work, but you can find a Saturday job.

 - You can’t stop paying the electric bill, but you can cancel your cable TV.

 Now, you might not want to do some of these things – but you can do them.
 Often, the first step is simply to get educated: to find out more about whatever you’re struggling with.
-For personal finance advice and help with income taxes, I recommend The Simple Dollar.)
+For personal finance advice I recommend The Simple Dollar.)